mamg22/m2-pylox/README.md

     - Error productions for binary operators missing left side expression
 * Chapter 7
     - Non-number comparisons.
 Only allowed between expressions of the same type, allowing numbers, strings and booleans.
+    - Convert addition operands to strings if only one of them is already a string.
     - Handle division by zero with a runtime error.